-In each topic area, you'll find the following information:
+Each topic area contains the following information:

 - Where we are: A description of what the topic means and the current status of this issue in Minnesota. - What we want: A restatement of the Olmstead Plan goal in the topic area.
-These goals are at the level of the whole population or community-results for all people with disabilities. - How we'll know we've met the goal: Indicators and data we can use to evaluate whether we're making progress towards meeting the population-level goal we've set16.
-For some indicators, we already track data we can use to measure our progress; for other indicators, we'll have to begin tracking data as part of our implementation of the plan. - What we'll do: Concrete, strategic actions we'll take to meet the goal.
-These actions range from things we can do right away by working together, to things that will require significant administrative, legislative, or financial changes.
-We've identified who is responsible for the actions, and we've set timelines for completion.
-In this Olmstead Plan, we're focusing on actions that will have the biggest impact on people with disabilities who experience barriers to integration and inclusion.
+These goals are at the level of the whole population or community-results for all people with disabilities.
+We've also identified indicators to evaluate whether we're making progress towards meeting the population-level goal we've set.
+For some indicators, we already track data to measure our progress; for other indicators, we'll have to begin tracking data as part of our implementation of the plan. - What we'll do: Concrete, strategic actions the state will take to meet the goal.
+These actions range from things state agencies can do right away by working together, to things that will require significant administrative, legislative, or financial changes.
+Timelines are set for completion of every action.26 If the subcabinet determines later that timelines cannot be met (for example, if necessary legislation does not pass), this plan will be modified.

+In this Olmstead Plan, the state is focusing on actions that will have the biggest impact on people with disabilities who experience barriers to integration and inclusion.
 All of these actions move the state towards the broad goals set in this plan.